-To make life easier, here is our expert run-down of the most popular layouts, who they are good for and who would be better off avoiding them.
+To help you choose the best motorhome for you, Practical Motorhome’s Peter Baber is on hand to provide an expert run-down of the most popular arrangements, as well as explaining who they’re good for and who could be better off avoiding them.

 Island bed, central washroom

 Although fixed-bed ‘vans have only been around for the past two decades or so, the rear island bed has become the staple of many of the low-profile and A-class ranges.

 It is almost always an in-line bed (transverse island beds are popular in caravans, but motorhomes tend to be narrower, so they are much rarer here), and that can mean the front lounge isn’t as big as it could be.